Department of Education

 Biography

-Christopher Cleveland is an Assistant Professor of Education and Education Policy, holding a joint appointment in the Education Department and Annenberg Institute.
+Dr. Christopher Cleveland is an Assistant Professor of Education and Education Policy, holding a joint appointment in the Education Department and Annenberg Institute.
 His research and teaching focus on quantitative policy analysis in school finance, gifted and special education, and human capital.
-In addition to his research, Christopher has experience partnering with school systems, state agencies, and foundations on strategy issues related to his research foci.

 Christopher Cleveland has a Ph.D. in Education Policy and Program Evaluation from Harvard University; an Ed.M. in Education Policy and Management from Harvard Graduate School of Education; an A.M. in Education from Harvard University; and an A.B. in Sociology with a Secondary in Mind, Brain, & Behavior from Harvard College.